 A portion of the County's bonded debt is serviced by General Fund resources, depending on the original use of the debt proceeds.
-For example, the limited tax bonded debt includes \$61.2 million in pension bonds that are serviced by a payroll assessment on all funds containing budgeted positions.
-In fiscal year 2016, the General Fund paid 31.88 percent of the payroll assessment.
+For example, the limited tax bonded debt includes \$58.8 million in pension bonds that are serviced by a payroll assessment on all funds containing budgeted positions.
+In fiscal year 2017, the General Fund paid 30.65 percent of the payroll assessment.

-To analyze the ability of the General Fund to support additional debt, the following charts and tables reflect an estimate of the total debt service obligation of the General Fund (including an allocated portion of limited tax bonded debt).
-General Fund resources serviced 33 percent of the County's debt service in fiscal year 2016.
+To analyze the ability of the General Fund to support additional debt, the following charts reflect an estimate of the total debt service obligation of the General Fund (including an allocated portion of limited tax bonded debt).
+General Fund resources serviced 32 percent of the County's debt service in fiscal year 2017.

 The percentage of General Fund revenues dedicated to meet debt service requirements is an indicator of the County's capacity to meet its debt obligations.
-The GFOA recommends general fund debt service not exceed 10 percent to general fund revenues.
-For the fiscal year ended June 30, 2016, General Fund debt service requirements were 5.24 percent of General Fund operating revenues.
+The GFOA recommends general fund debt service to not exceed 10 percent to general fund revenues.
+For the fiscal year ended June 30, 2017, General Fund debt service requirements were 5.27 percent of General Fund operating revenues.

 The current trend in the General Fund reserves and the General Fund debt service as a percent of General Fund revenues are positive.
 The rise and fall of General Fund reserves over the last five years can be directly linked to budget actions that strengthened the reserve levels to help smooth the transition to the loss of Secure Rural Schools funding.
-Unless reinstated by the Federal government, reserves will continue to be reduced in future years to a minimum of 10 percent of revenue.
-It is the County's policy to maintain a reserve balance of at least 10 percent of General Fund operating revenues.